Hugi: Hugi Size Coding Competition

 The Hugi staff also hosts a popular series of online Assembler programming and size-optimizing contests called “Hugi Size Coding Competition”.
 The objective is to implement a given program using as little space as possible.
 This results in executable files with a size of far less than one kilobyte.
 Since 1998, 29 competitions have been held so far.
 The number of participants per contest is usually 20 - 80.
 Participants come from virtually all over the world (North America, Europe, East Asia, South Africa, Australia,...).
 Every contestant gets points depending on the size of their entry.
-After each competition, the entries are released together with source codes, and a discussion in a mailing list occurs in which objections regarding the validity of the entries can be made.
-The authors of invalid entries will get penalty.
+After each competition, the entries are released together with source code, and a discussion in a mailing list occurs in which objections regarding the validity of the entries can be made.
+The authors of invalid entries receive a penalty.
 Once a year, a "world league table" is generated in which the points from all contests held in that year have been added together.